Roger I. Glass: Research

+Recognizing the huge burden of RV deaths and hospitalizations in low and middle income countries (LMICs), his group received major support from WHO, CDC, and the Gates Foundation to both establish global RV surveillance and develop a new live oral RV vaccine in India that would be affordable for LMICs.
+In a lifelong partnership with Prof. M.K.
+Bhan at the All-India Institute of Medical Science, Bharat Biotech, a new vaccine company in India, NIH, the Government of India’s Department of Biotechnology, the BMGF and PATH, this team developed a new live oral RV vaccine, Rotavac, that was released in 2016 for use in all Indian children.
+In partnership with the Government of India and the BMGF, Bharat agreed to release this new vaccine for $1/dose, versus the $60-$100/dose price for vaccines available from western vaccine manufacturers.
+Rotavac is now available throughout India and through GAVI, in many countries in African and Asia.

+Over a period of 20 years, the VGU group trained epidemiologists from CDC and research fellows from more than 45 countries to conduct rotavirus studies to encourage RV vaccine introduction in their countries and subsequently, to measure vaccine impact in terms of lives saved and hospitalizations decreased.
+In 2006, the CDC group again wrote the ACIP guidelines for the use of Rotavirus vaccines in the US and in 2009, WHO approved RV vaccines for use in all children worldwide.
+Despite the high cost of the vaccines produced by western manufacturers GSK and Merck, GAVI subsidized RV vaccine introduction in low-income countries.
+Today, low-cost and WHO approved Indian vaccines are currently the most widely used in LMICs.
+Partnerships between CDC epidemiologists and their international collaborators have gone on to define the positive cost-benefit of using RV vaccines country by country have documented the substantial decline in RV deaths and hospitalizations in many of the 140 countries currently using these vaccines.

 Personal life

 Glass is married to Barbara J. Stoll and the father of three children Nina, Michael and Andy Glass.
 He speaks French, Spanish, Russian, Portuguese, Bengali, and English.

 Awards and honors

 Glass has received numerous awards including the Charles C. Shepard Lifetime Scientific Achievement Award presented by the CDC in recognition of his 30-year career of scientific research application and leadership, the Dr. Charles Merieux Award from the National Foundation for Infectious Diseases for his work on rotavirus vaccines in the developing world.
 In 1994, he received the Public Health Service Outstanding Service Medal.
-Glass is also the recipient of the Albert B. Sabin Gold Medal, Georgetown University's Cura Personalis Award, Research!America's Geoffrey Beene Builders of Science Award, Rice University's Rice 360˚ Institute for Global Health Award, and the Jimmy and Rosalynn Carter Humanitarian Award from the National Foundation for Infectious Diseases.
-He is a member of the Institute of Medicine.
-Glass is a fellow of the American College of Epidemiology and the Infectious Diseases Society of America.
+Glass is also the recipient of the Albert B. Sabin Gold Medal, Georgetown University's Cura Personalis Award, Research!America's Geoffrey Beene Builders of Science Award, Rice University's Rice 360˚ Institute for Global Health Award, the Jimmy and Rosalynn Carter Humanitarian Award from the National Foundation for Infectious Diseases, and the Lifetime Achievement Award from the Consortium of Universities for Global Health.
+He is a member of the National Academy of Medicine.